Vegan Schnitzel – a veganized version of a classic Wiener Schnitzel. Check out a new and modern turn on the traditional

 As an Austrian, schnitzel was part of my childhood.
-I even had phases were I practically lived off that stuff.
+I even had phases where I practically lived off that stuff.
 Therefore when I went vegan I looked for something that could be my equivalent of the traditional schnitzel.
-And I found it by using TVP slices for a base for the vegan schnitzel.
+And I found it by using TVP slices as a base for the vegan schnitzel.